Businesses preparing for Brexit

 Federation of Small Businesses (FSB)

 The FSB offers members a wide range of vital business services including advice, financial services, support and a voice in government, to help small businesses achieve their ambitions.
-The FSB have prepared a number of resources for small businesses:

 National Farmers' Union (NFU)